kobalt888/wifitrak/README.md

 ![Alt Text](https://media.giphy.com/media/eg5XXlMJ7c3885iFMk/giphy-downsized-large.gif)

 ### The Tracker
 This device simply does a set of WiFi scans and uploads a payload with all of the networks found.
 In my development, I found the attentuation of the wifi signals results in a wide range of possible values for any given network, even with the tracker in the same exact location.
 So a set of 20 or so scans are done, are average out, and then sent up.
 I have found that this, with some server side tweaking to my propietary algorithm have produced accurate and consistent results.
+Pictured below is the _Kitchen Test Node_ which I used to help calibrate my algorithm.

 ![Alt Text](https://i.ibb.co/j4mTzDN/IMG-2517.jpg)

 ### The RoR Webapp
 The webapp is pretty self explanatory.
-Going to the page will show you web app and any devices I currently have configured, and their latest report positions.
+Visiting the page will show you any devices I currently have configured, and their latest report positions.
 Any updates made serverside are automagically rendered through the afforementiioned Turbo Rails integration.

 ## Retrospective
 I can say through this that while at first, Ruby was some form of alien hieroglyphics, I could see myself designing this product into product with the RoR platform.
 The ActiveRecord model system impressed me greatly, and the syntax/auto generation for using the model in views.
 In addition, the Rails 7 platform with ActionCable/Turbo allowing for easy integration of webhooks to the afforementioned models was too good to be true.
 I did not have time to create a formal SPA application, and honestly for this I am glad this was the case.
 Had I tried to digest React or Vue on my first go with RoR, I assuredly would have not been able to bridge the grape with Turbo websocket integration.